et169tkm/ro_scripts/refine_simulation/README.md

-This script simulates refinement process from a given level to a target level (e.g. +10 => +11), and check the cost used (how many pieces of the item are used as material)
+The objective of this script is to find out the cost of refining a equipment from a given level to a target level by simulation.

+- The cost being the number of the equipment being used in repairing or safe refining.
+Other items like 神之金屬, 鋁 are ignored.
+- The script simulate the refinement process many times, and get a distribution of the cost.

 ## The simulation process:

 In this example, simulate (+10 => +11) 100k times

-1. assume we have an item of a given level (+10)
+1. assume we have an equipment of a given level (+10)
 2. assume we have infinite material
-3. keep refining (if the item is broken, repair and continue)
+3. keep refining (if the equipment is broken, repair and continue)
 4. stop when the target level (e.g. +11) is reached
 5. check the cost (count how many pieces of material are used)
 6. repeat 1-5 100k times, and get a distribution of the cost